 Summer is almost here!
 Yes I know it’s still March, but who can blame me, it’s been a LONG Winter!
 One of my family’s favorite things to do as it starts to get warmer is to hit up the local amusement parks.
 Doing so can be pretty expensive, but there are a multitude of ways I have found to save money and allow us to go more than once a year.
-Here are my tips for saving money on a day at the amusement park.
+Here are my tips for saving money without dipping into the best high yield savings account you’ve sacrificed to build up on a day at the amusement park.

 Bring your own food.
 Many amusement parks have no rules regarding bringing in your own food.
 I have even seen parks that have cooking facilities in the park!
 Some allow you to bring in snacks but not full meals.
 Some allow you to leave and come back so this means you could leave your food in a cooler and leave to eat it and come back in.
 I have done all of these to save money and it really does!